“Good afternoon everyone.” A weary Kaidus spoke to the group as he sat down.

 “F-father said you go to Zorin academy… my big brother Larant is going there soon.”
 She timidly spoke, trying to start a conversation.

-As they rode, Kaidus entertained Sylvia with stories about the academy, and about magic.
+As they rode, he attempted to entertained Sylvia with stories about the academy, and about magic.

-Reaching a building in the outer farmlands, Kaidus witnessed what Troyle always talks about—as he stepped out of the carriage.
+Reaching a building in the outer farmlands, he finally witnessed what Troyle had always talked about as he stepped out of the carriage.

 The areas of farmland that bordered the forests and wilderness were ravaged by wild animals, and many guards were injured.
 Having expanded the farms into their territories, many animals were retaliating against the farmers, and eating or destroying their crops.